bcrodrigo/nlp_reviews/README.md

 Follow the notebook located on the following directory.

-The main finding is with regards to the class balances of the Score.
+The main finding is with regards to the class balances of the review Score:

+< insert graph here >

+As seen in the graph above, the score of 5 is by far the most popular, compared to the other scores.

 TO DO: